Single Sign-On (SSO)

 - Complete the IdP Metadata field to connect.
 IdP Metadata is data that carries information about your Identity Provider;

 - Click Submit.
 You will then receive 3 links that are needed to contact the Provider.
 Let's take a look at each link in detail:

 a.
 Assert link - this is the link that we provide to your Identity Provider for the correct direction of the assert response;

 b.
 Meta data - here is information for a Service Provider about an Identity Provider;

 c.
 Login direct link - this is a working link for logging into Paydock.

 You can find the provided links in the Active Setup Links section:

 All possible SSO requests that have been created in your Paydock account can be found in the Recent Requests section.

 Note: If you would like to encrypt data that will be transmitted to the Identity Provider side, please click on the Response Assertion Encrypted button.

-Please keep in mind that it is also required to have the SSL encryption enabled at your Identity Provider side to support this option at Paydock.
+Please keep in mind that SSL encryption must be enabled on the Identity Provider side to support this option at Paydock.